 National Wealth Planning Strategies Group, Chief Investment Office

 For many business owners, the day-to-day demands of running a successful business take precedence over long-term considerations like succession planning and personal financial management.
 But addressing these long-term issues is simply good business.
-Taking proactive steps before a liquidity event can help business owners accomplish long-term goals like transferring wealth to loved ones in a tax-efficient manner and reducing future estate taxes.
+Taking proactive steps in anticipation of a liquidity event long before it happens can help business owners accomplish long-term goals like transferring wealth to loved ones in a tax-efficient manner and reducing future estate taxes.

-Your Merrill Lynch Private Banking and Investments Group private wealth advisor can help you think through important business planning questions when considering a business sale or transition:
+Your Merrill Private Wealth Advisor can help you think through important business planning questions when considering a business sale or transition: